jchannon/negotiator/README.md

 1) Create a type that conforms to the [ResponseProcessor](https://github.com/jchannon/negotiator/blob/master/responseprocessor.go) interface

 2) Call `negotiator.New(responseProcessors ...ResponseProcessor)` and pass in a your custom processor.
-When your request handler calls `negotiator.Negotiate(w,req,model)` it will render a PDF if your Accept header defined it wanted a PDF response.
+When your request handler calls `negotiator.Negotiate(w,req,model,errorHandler)` it will render a PDF if your Accept header defined it wanted a PDF response.